(la MI vyoo deen)

 HIV-1 infection, treatment: Note: Use in combination with other antiretroviral agents.

-Infants ≥3 months, Children, and Adolescents: Note: Once-daily dosing is not recommended as initial therapy, especially with use of the oral solution in infants and young children.
+Infants ≥3 months of age, Children, and Adolescents: Note: Once-daily dosing is not recommended as initial therapy, especially with use of the oral solution in infants and young children.
 Efficacy of once-daily dosing has only been demonstrated in patients who transitioned from twice-daily dosing after 36 weeks of treatment.
-Some experts recommend reserving once-daily therapy for use as a component of a once-daily regimen in clinically stable patients ≥3 years who have undetectable viral loads and stable CD4 counts (HHS [pediatric] 2016).
+Some experts recommend reserving once-daily therapy for use as a component of a once-daily regimen in clinically stable patients ≥3 years of age who have undetectable viral loads and stable CD4 counts (HHS [pediatric] 2017).

 3TC [Canadian product]: